Salary Range: $25.94 to $38.29 per hour ($54,163 to $79,950 per year)

-Ability to provide lead work direction to other chemical dependency treatment program staff.
+Ability to provide lead work direction to other substance use treatment program staff.

-Ability to formulate and implement an individualized treatment plan; provide chemical dependency treatment; and develop a continuing care plan under limited supervision.
+Ability to formulate and implement an individualized treatment plan; provide substance use disorder treatment; and develop a continuing care plan under limited supervision.

 PLEASE NOTE THAT APPLICANTS INVITED TO INTERVIEW WILL BE ASKED TO PROVIDE DOCUMENTATION OF LICENSURE OR LICENSE-ELIGIBILITY AT THE TIME OF THEIR INTERVIEW.